School of Fine Arts

 Typically Offered: Fall.

 Course Description: This course emphasizes the practical and theoretical principles of character animation.
-Students will explore how to put personality into characters and develop skills to create characters that act.
-The exercises will provide a foundation for comprehending the underlying techniques for capturing expression of emotions in animation.
-May be repeated for credit.
-Prerequisite(s): ART 129, ART 190, and ART 210.
+Students will explore how to convey personality through movement and develop skills to create expressive characters.
+The exercises will build a foundation for understanding techniques to capture emotions in animation.
+Six studio hours.
+Prerequisite(s): ART 190 and ART 210.

 ART 359 Photography I Credits: 3